bweems/cs231a/README.md

 Install/setup
-under the Anthony directory put the MSRA-B directory and the MSRA-B-annot directory put the drfi code under the Anthony directory as well
+under the Anthony directory put the MSRA-B directory and the MSRA-B-annot directory put the drfi code under the Anthony directory as well - note that there are two versions of this code base and we use the older version from 2013
+Create a directory called under the directory (should already exist if you pulled from git) and place vlfeat under this directory

 Note: all files expect to be run from the directory they are housed in.
 Data set directories should only contain the approproate images, beware of compression artifacts